The CFP is now closed.

 We have done our best to make the submission process as simple as possible.
 Here is what you will need to prepare:

-- Provide a biography, including your previous speaking experience (900 characters maximum).
+3. Provide a biography, including your previous speaking experience.

-- Provide us with an abstract about what you will be presenting at the event (900 characters maximum).
+5. Provide us with an abstract about what you will be presenting at the event.

-- Tell us how the content of your presentation will help better the OpendDaylight and SDN ecosystem.
-(900 characters maximum).
+6. Tell us how the content of your presentation will help better CNCF and open source ecosystem.
+We realize that this can be

 This is your chance to *sell* your talk to the program committee, so do your best to highlight the problem/contribution/work that you are addressing in your presentation.
 The technical details are still important, but the relevance of what you are presenting will help the program committee during the selection process.